-Describe any commitment made by the developer that will be met after completion of the sale or lease and explain whether the developer has posted any security to meet the commitment.
-In conspicuous type disclose any risks associated with the developer's commitment.
+Describe any commitment made by the developer, other than a commitment to repay the leasehold cost on termination of the lease, that will be met after completion of the sale or lease and explain whether the developer has posted any security to meet the commitment.
+In conspicuous type, explain any risks associated with the developer's commitment.